Armenia and Azerbaijan agree new cease-fire in Nagorno-Karabakh | DW | 17.10.2020

 "France will be very attentive to this and will remain committed so that hostilities cease permanently and that credible discussions can quickly begin," the president's office said.

-Nagorno-Karabakh is internationally recognized as part of Azerbaijan but populated and governed by ethnic Armenians.
+Nagorno-Karabakh is internationally recognized as part of Azerbaijan, but it is populated and governed by ethnic Armenians after it was seized during the war in the early 1990s.

-The Minsk Group was created in 1992 by the Organization for Security and Cooperation in Europe (OSCE) to encourage a peaceful, negotiated resolution to the conflict over Nagorno-Karabakh amid a full-blown war that killed at least 30,000 people and ended without a peace treaty in 1994.

-This is a breaking news story and will be updated as more details emerge.
+Azerbaijan has insisted it has the right to reclaim the region by force, claiming the Minsk group's efforts have failed to bring progress after three decades.

 wmr/rs (AP, AFP, Reuters)